sayakpaul/diffusers-torchao/README.md

 +)
 ```

-This, alone, is sufficient to cut down inference time from X seconds to Y seconds on an H100.
-Check out the `inference` directory for the code.
+This, alone, is sufficient to cut down inference time for Flux.1-Dev from X seconds to Y seconds on an H100.
+Check out the [`inference`](./inference/) directory for the code.

+> [!NOTE]
-_`**`: Quantizing to a supported datatype and using base precision as fp16 can lead to overflows.
+> Quantizing to a supported datatype and using base precision as fp16 can lead to overflows.
 The recommended base precision for CogVideoX-2b is fp16 while that of CogVideoX-5b is bf16.
-If comparisons were to be made in fp16, the speedup gains would be **~23%** and **~32%** respectively._
+If comparisons were to be made in fp16, the speedup gains would be **~23%** and **~32%** respectively.

 <h4>Table of contents</h4>